 In order to keep the business available for walk-in traffic we will try to keep a few open hours.
 Our new normal hours will be:

 These are usually our busiest hours anyway.
 All other times are by appointment as we cannot predict when we will be called away to doctor’s appointments that we must keep.
 New associate, John Janosko is joining us to help keep these hours available, see his bio at the bottom of this post.
 Thank you for your understanding in this matter.

-In compliance with North Carolina COVID-19 Phase 3 through November 13, 2020 we have changed our status to Open, Phase 3 protocol with the stated NC stated objectives of Phase 3 being:
+In compliance with North Carolina COVID-19 through Feb 28th, 2021 we have changed our status to Open protocol with the stated NC stated objectives being: